Dequantizing quantum machine learning models using tensor networks: Dequantization using classical MPS models

 \subsubsection{Noiseless VQML models}

-We begin by looking at the simple parallel VQML models (Fig. \ref{fig:vqml models} (b.1)).
-Trainable part $W_1$ ($W_2$) is composed of $L_1$ ($L_2$) layers of hardware-efficient \textit{ansatz}.
-In Appendix B, we simulated the case of different numbers of layers for $W_1$ and $W_2$s and it turns out that when the $L_1 + L_2$ is fixed, setting $L_1 = L_2$ gives us the highest $S_2$s.
-Therefore we set $L_1 = L_2 = L$ for our simulations.
-We constructed $\mathbf{C^q}$ as explained in Sec~\ref{sec:IIA}, while increasing the number of qubits and $L$, and plotted $S^{(k)}_2$ against the subsystem size $k$ in Fig. \ref{fig:simple parallel}.
+Firstly we investigate the scaling behavior of $S_2$ of typical $\Cq$s from simple parallel models (Fig.~\ref{fig:vqml models}(b.1)) by varying the number of qubits $N$ and number of layers $L$ per trainable unitary ($W_1$ to $W_2$).
+Here, we set $L = L_1 = L_2$, because when $L_1+L_2$ is fixed, setting $L_1=L_2$ gives us the largest entanglement.
+(See Appendix~\ref{app:C}).

-It is numerically observed that the $S^{(k)}_2$ curve approaches near the Page curve for Renyi-2 entropy \cite{Fujita2018:pagelimit} as $L$ increases, where saturation occurs when $L \approx N$.
-The Page curve exhibits scales faster than logarithmic with respect to the subsystem size $k$, and its maximum value (at $k = \lfloor N/2 \rfloor$) exhibits a faster-than-logarithmic scaling with respect to the number of qubits, $N$.
+The result is given in Fig.~\ref{fig:simple parallel}.
+It is observed that the $S^{(k)}_2$ curve approaches the Page curve for the Renyi-2 entropy \cite{Fujita2018:pagelimit} as $L$ increases, where saturation occurs when $L \approx N$.
+The Page curve exhibits an almost linear scaling with respect to the subsystem size $k$, and its maximum value (at $k = \lfloor N/2 \rfloor$) exhibits a faster-than-logarithmic scaling with respect to $N$.
 Specifically, $S_2^{max}(L) \sim 0.79N$ upon saturation.
-Consequently, these simulation results indicate that for noiseless polynomial-depth circuit VQML, it is challenging to find an efficient $\Cc$ that approximates $\Cq$.
+Consequently, these simulation results indicate that for polynomial-depth VQML models, typical $\Cq$ can possess high entanglement efficiently with a small number of parameters, so they are not likely to be dequantizable.
+Meanwhile, we can observe that shallow circuit depths generally lead to a sufficiently small $S_2^{max}$, so that opens a possibility for dequantization by CMPS models.

-Secondly, we study the data re-uploading model~\cite{Perez2020}, where the data encoding part is distributed across the trainable parts [Fig. \ref{fig:vqml models} (b.2)].
-When the general encoding strategies are decomposed and compiled to the quantum circuits, they can be thought of as data re-uploading models.
-We follow Appendix \ref{app:A} to construct the $\Cq$ for these cases.
-Especially we compare the basis-equivalent simple parallel and data-reuploading models
+Secondly, we study the data re-uploading model~\cite{Perez2020}, where the data encoding part is distributed across the trainable parts [Fig.~\ref{fig:vqml models}(b.2)].
+As we argued in Sec.~\ref{sec:IIIA}, general encoded VQML models can be rephrased as re-uploading models so that their analysis results are a representative example for general encoded models.
+We follow Appendix~\ref{app:A} to construct the $\Cq$s for these cases.
+Especially we compare the basis-equivalent simple parallel and data re-uploading models.